-Hui-te-ana-nui: understanding kaitiakitanga in our marine environment
+Hui-te-ana-nui: Understanding kaitiakitanga in our marine environment

 Project leader: Anne-Marie Jackson, University of Otago (Ngāti Whātua)

-Mātauranga Māori (Māori knowledge) is a complex system of experiential knowledge that comprises intergenerational beliefs, values and practices that contribute to the sustainable management of the marine environment.
-The ethic and practice of kaitiakitanga, or spiritual and physical guardianship, is one expression of mātauranga Māori that Māori continue to observe and draw upon to sustain their reciprocal relationship with the environment.
+Mātauranga Māori is a complex system of experiential knowledge that comprises intergenerational beliefs, values and practices that contribute to the sustainable management of the marine environment.
+The ethic and practice of kaitiakitanga (spiritual and physical guardianship) is one expression of mātauranga that Māori continue to observe and draw upon.

-Understanding, developing and retaining mātauranga and kaitiakitanga specific to the marine environment is a vital component of ecosystem-based management (EBM) for Aotearoa.
-For example, it is crucial for developing spiritual, cultural, social, environmental and economic practices, indicators and metrics that are relevant.
+Understanding, developing and retaining mātauranga and kaitiakitanga specific to the marine environment is vital for ecosystem-based management (EBM) in New Zealand.
+It is crucial for developing spiritual, cultural, social, environmental and economic practices, indicators and metrics that are relevant.
 Prior to this study, there was no single repository or index of marine mātauranga and kaitiakitanga.

 It explains themes identified by the research and why they are important to consider in decision-making.
 It also indexes the reference sources of this varied mātauranga, and signposts where to go for further detail so Māori communities and resource managers (and others with an interest) can find the information they need to make an informed decision about how to better use our marine resources.

 Sustainable Seas National Science Challenge researchers are hoping that marine health data gathered on a recent field trip to Queen Charlotte Sounds will support more integrated management of the ecosystem.

 The Sustainable Seas National Science Challenge leadership team have proposed seven major principles for ecosystem-based management (EBM) in Aotearoa New Zealand.